 - First-time applicants are encouraged to contact BNHA's Grants Portfolio Manager, Danielle Walter-Davis at firstname.lastname@example.org to discuss your proposed project.

 - An overview of the grant application and guidelines is available.
 A link to this document is provided below.

 - Your grant application must include a specific budget form.
-A link to this form is provided both here and below.
+A link to this form is provided below.

 - The online system has strict word limits.
 Take a look at this primer on tips for writing with brevity and clarity.

 Baltimore City — Parks and Recreation Permission Form (if applicable)

 U.S. Department of Natural Resources (DNR) Permission Form (if applicable)